 For example, if a defendant owes the victim $1,000 for medical bills associated with the crime, and the defendant is unable to make payments, interest will accrue at 8% per year.
 After 5 years, the defendant will owe the victim approximately $1,469.
 If the payments go to collections, the defendant may also owe for legal collections fees.

-The penalties for not paying the money owed may depend on the specific facts of the case.
+The penalties for not paying the money owed may depend on the specific facts of the criminal case in Colorado.
 Reimbursement for damages is often made as a condition of probation.
 If the defendant does not make court-ordered payments, the defendant may be in violation of their probation department conditions.
 This revocation of probation could result in an arrest warrant being issued and the defendant going to jail.12

-There is no statute of limitations on the victim restitution order amount.
+There is no statute of limitations on the victim restitution order amount in Colorado criminal cases.
 Any repayment judgment remains in effect until the damages are paid in full.13

 However, if the statute of limitations has expired for a crime, the defendant cannot be charged with that crime or be ordered to pay repayment for a crime that is beyond the statute of limitations.